Vexatorella obtusata: Differences between the subspecies

-The subspecies obtusata is a shrub lying along the ground, with the tips curving upwards, that forms dense mats of at most 20 cm high and 1–2 m across.
+The subspecies obtusata is a shrub lying along the ground, with the tips curving upwards, that forms dense mats of at most high and across.
 The flowering stems carry stiff, linear-spathulate leaves of 1–2½ cm long and ½–4½ mm wide, more or less oriented upwards.
 Subspecies albomontana is an upright or rather spreading shrub, of both up to 1 m high and wide developing from a single stem at its base.
 The flowering stems carry loosely ascending, overlapping, entire, hairless, linear-spathulate leaves of 2¼–3¾ cm long and 2½–5½ mm wide.

 Differences with related species

 Vexatorella obtusata is a prostrate or upright shrub of up to 1 m high and has linear or somewhat spoon-shaped leaves of 9–45 mm long and up to 5 mm wide, with flower heads at the tip of the branches and a single whorl of involucral bracts.
 V. alpina is an upright shrub of up to 1½ m high with groups of two to six heads at the tip of the branches, each subtended by a single row of bracts forming an inconspicuous involucre, and long inverted oval to elliptic leaves of 30–45 mm long and 5–13 mm wide, which is an endemic of the Kamiesberg.
 V. amoena has flower heads each subtended by three or four whorls of bracts that form a conspicuous involucre, shorter oval to elliptic leaves of 15–30 mm long, which grows at the south end of the Kouebokkeveld Mountains and the adjacent Swartruggens range.
 V. latebrosa has solitary flower heads, each containing as much as forty to fifty flowers, line- to somewhat spoon-shaped leaves, and is an endemic of the Langeberg near Robertson.
 Like all Vexatorella species, Leucospermum secundifolium also has bracteoles that become woody and its leaves are stalked, but its flower heads are not at the tip of the branches, and grows on the southern slopes of the Klein Swartberg mountains.